ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

     - Page heading and logo to be visually appealing and provide a short description of what the game is about.
     - An interactive turtle racing game using imaginary tokens to bet with.
     - Clear instructions on how to play the game.
-    - Randomised turtle portraits and names
+    - Randomised turtle portraits and names.
-    - Randomised betting odds with correctly weighted race outcomes
+    - Randomised betting odds with correctly weighted race outcomes.
     - Input field for each turtle to place bets within, with restrictions on input
     - Start race button.
-    - Finishing positions displayed clearly with turtle icons in the respective lanes.
+    - Finishing positions displayed clearly with turtle icons in their respective lanes.
     - User tokens value displayed clearly.
     - Visual progress bar showing progress towards winning scenario.
-    - Shake effect on user tokens value when value changes with bets
+    - Shake effect on user tokens value when value changes with bets.
     - Next race button.
     - Alert popup to tell user if they have forgotten to input a bet.
-    - Clearly display which turtle has won the race and If the turtle the user bet on won or lost
+    - Clearly display which turtle has won the race and if the turtle the user bet on won or lost.
-    - Clearly display token gains and losses through betting outcomes
+    - Clearly display token gains and losses through betting outcomes.
-    - Modal dialogs announcing Win/Loss scenarios to the user.
+    - Modal dialogs announcing Win/Loss game scenarios to the user.
     - GitHub profile and repos shown in footer.